 Practice SL 5.3—Introduction to derivatives with authentic IB Mathematics Applications & Interpretation (AI) exam questions for both SL and HL students.
 This question bank mirrors Paper 1, 2, 3 structure, covering key topics like core principles, advanced applications, and practical problem-solving.
 Get instant solutions, detailed explanations, and build exam confidence with questions in the style of IB examiners.

-A local bakery is analyzing the production of its signature pastry, which is modeled by the function , where represents the number of hours spent baking.
+A local bakery is analyzing the profit from its signature pastry, which is modeled by the function , where represents the number of hours after opening and represents the profit in hundreds of dollars.

-Calculate the derivative to determine the rate of change of the pastry production with respect to time.
+Calculate the derivative to determine the rate of change of the profit with respect to time.

 Find the critical points of the function by solving .
-These points will help the bakery understand when the production rate is at a maximum or minimum.
+These points will help the bakery understand when the profit is at a local maximum or minimum.

 A technology company is analyzing the performance of its new software product.
 The function representing the profit from the software is given by: